David3Emmanuel/NoteApp/README.md

 2. Run `npm install` to install dependencies

 ## Usage
+1. Open `note-app.bat` to start the server
+2. The IP address is displayed at the top of the app
+3. On any other device, open `IP_ADDRESS:3000` in a browser

+### OR
 1. Run `npm  start` to start the server
 2. Open the app on your browser on `localhost:3000`
 3. The IP address is displayed at the top of the app